ted-spence-avalara/developer-dot/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/sau.md

   <li class="next"><a href="/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/private-line/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-In addition to Communications taxes, REST v2 also provides you with the ability to return Sales and Use taxes from the AFC tax engine.
+REST v2 provides Sales and Use taxes in addition to Communications taxes.

 <h3>Sales and Use Example</h3>
+Sales and Use Transaction/Service Pairs (<code>tran</code> and <code>serv</code>) are used.
+To find a list of Sales and Use Transaction/Service Pairs, use the <code>/api/v2/afc/tspairs</code> <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/getting-started/environments-endpoints/">endpoint</a>.

 {% highlight json %}
 {
   "cmpn": {